flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 nalut festival

-• Owing to the spirit of the festival, the people of Nalut wore traditional clothes during the festival; although Libyan traditional clothes are still popular without the need for any festivals, except among the young generations, who recently began to follow the fashion of jeans, t-shirts and baseball caps.
-The festival has also succeeded in sowing the seeds of voluntary work and determination to work collectively towards achieving its goals.
+• Owing to the spirit of the festival, the people of Nalut wore traditional clothes during the festival; although Libyan traditional clothes are still popular without the need for any festivals, except among the young generations, who recently began to follow imported fashion (jeans, t-shirts and baseball caps).
+The festival has also succeeded in establishing voluntary work and the determination to work collectively towards achieving its goals.

-• The restoration of the ancient Nalut Castle through three stages; of the road in the old town; and of some of the ancient houses in the Old Town, together with repairing the old track linking Nalut Castle to the forest of Tala.
+• The restoration of the ancient Nalut Castle through three stages, of the road in the old town, and of some of the ancient houses in the Old Town, together with repairing the old track linking Nalut Castle with the forest of Tala.

 • The number of tourists has increased from 750 in 2005 to 3000 tourists in 2006, and to 7000 in 2007.